 15 Menopausal Symptoms

-Menopause, it's not a subject that most women want to talk about, let alone prepare for.
-The average age for menopause starts at around 51-55 years of age.
-That means that is around 50 years of misinformation or even no education on this important and natural life transition.
-With the abundance of discomforts, frustrations, and the variety of symptoms that comes with menopause in a woman's life, any woman can feel stressed about their health.
+Menopause.
+It's not a subject that most women want to talk about, let alone prepare for.
+The average age for onset of menopause is around 51-55 years of age.
+That means that most of us have around 50 years of misinformation, or even no information, on this important and natural life transition.
+With the abundance of discomforts, frustrations, and the variety of symptoms that comes with menopause, any woman can feel stressed about their health.
 Due to hormonal changes in her endocrine system, rises in body temperature, increases in contracting vaginal infections, extreme mood swings, and a plethora of other symptoms that can present themselves at all three stages of menopause, it can affect their relationships and affect the quality of life for millions of women.

 When dealing with symptoms of menopause, women must know how to handle each based on their own personal needs and what they feel is right for them.
 We must understand the side effects or risk factors of hormone therapy for postmenopausal women, how a hysterectomy can affect the body by removing the uterus during the time of menopause, and even research more natural ways of gaining control.
 Women's health is a complex thing during menopause between fluctuating cortisol and hormone levels and decreasing fertility at the same time.